pedrohenriiz/Random-Color-Generator/README.md

 ## Features

 - **Click to copy** -
-When a color is generated, you can click on small circle to copy it to you to paste in your projects.
+When a color is generated, you can click on small circle to copy it to you use in your projects.

 ## Installation